MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-laps-troubleshooting-guidance.md

 ---
 # Windows LAPS troubleshooting guidance

-Windows Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Azure Active Directory-joined or Windows Server Active Directory-joined devices.
+This guide provides the fundamental concepts used when troubleshooting Windows Local Administrator Password Solution (Windows LAPS) issues.

+Windows LAPS is a Windows feature that automatically manages and backs up the password of a local administrator account on your Azure Active Directory-joined or Windows Server Active Directory-joined devices.
 You also can use Windows LAPS to automatically manage and back up the Directory Services Repair Mode (DSRM) account password on your Windows Server Active Directory domain controllers.
 An authorized administrator can retrieve the DSRM password and use it.
 For more information, see [What is Windows LAPS?](/windows-server/identity/laps/laps-overview)

 > [!NOTE]
 >